-“New Atheism” refers to a Western intellectual movement from the mid-2000’s that was outspokenly opposed to religion and theism and sought to criticize and even ridicule faith and dogma with unapologetic vigor.
+“New Atheism” refers to a Western intellectual movement from the mid-2000’s that was outspokenly opposed to religion and theism, and sought to criticize and even ridicule faith and dogma with unapologetic vigor.
 The term “New Atheism” has never been widely used among those it describes (who, true to form, never really agreed on shared labels), but rather by critics or third parties, rendering it a de facto term of disparagement, though it remains the most well-known label for the movement.
-The movement was kicked off by a series a provocative best-sellers, beginning with Sam Harris’s “The End of Faith” (2004), including other notable books such as Daniel Dennett’s “Breaking the Spell” (2006), Richard Dawkins’s “The God Delusion” (2006), and Christopher Hitchens’s “God is Not Great” (2007).
+The movement was kicked off by a series a provocative best-sellers, beginning with Sam Harris’s “The End of Faith” (2004), and including other notable books such as Daniel Dennett’s “Breaking the Spell” (2006), Richard Dawkins’s “The God Delusion” (2006), and Christopher Hitchens’s “God is Not Great” (2007).
 In the years that followed, a host of literature was published on the subject.
 Scores of formal public debates were held at universities and television studios around the world and uploaded across the internet.
 The atheism-religion debate lit up the blogosphere and then-fledgling social media, raging across early podcasts, radio programs, interview shows, YouTube, online forums, comment sections, and eventually popular culture.

 And atheism won.
 Religion emerged battered and limping from nearly every clash.
 The most carefully constructed arguments by gray-haired PhD theologians could be effortlessly debunked by any college freshman armed with little more than Occam's Razor and a basic understanding of logical fallacies.
 It really was that easy (and remains so).
 There was a noticeable shift in online discourse, with believers distancing themselves from the personal, intervening, judging patriarch in the sky in favor of a more opaque, nebulous, pantheistic, Einsteinian sort of god — something akin to “love”, or “the universe”, or “mystery.”
 The absurdly specific claims that our religions make about the natural world became harder to defend in open debate without embarrassment.
 The fact that most believers had never read their own holy books or canonical literature was made amusingly obvious, and rather than going to the mat over doctrines or stories they’d barely even been aware of, they underwent a period of religious reevaluation.
 People moderated their views, liberalized their interpretations, and retreated to positions that cherrypicked the good vibes from their religions while jettisoning most of the concrete assertions that would back them into logical corners or force them into mental gymnastics.
 After a point, some hills just weren’t worth dying on anymore.